fergonco/fergonco.github.io/_posts/2017-09-20-Traffic prediction based on public transport transit times (IV).md

 Now, how should the data be in order to be drawn from *GeoServer*?

-### GeoServer temporal layers
+### GeoServer temporal dimension

 The aim is to have a map showing segments of the public transport network painted with a color depending on the speed of the last vehicle passage.
-And this for several time coordinates (instants) that the user can select.
+And this for several time coordinates (instants) that the user can select on the web application.
 In order to fulfill these requirements, *GeoServer* needs a dataset with the following fields:

 * A geometry field with the geometry to draw, in this case a segment of the public transport network.
-* A speed field with the speed of the bus through the segment.
+* A speed field with the speed of the bus through the segment, in order to choose the corresponding color.
 * A timestamp field with the exact timestamp when this record exists (*GeoServer* offers other possibilities but this one is the one I used).

-*GeoServer* uses the last one to filter the dataset and get only the features that exist on the currently selected time coordinate.
+*GeoServer* uses the last field to filter the dataset and get only the features that exist on the selected time coordinate.
 This means that, for every time coordinate that the user can select, there must be a subset of the dataset whose *timestamp* field is equal to this time coordinate.
 This subset will contain the data necessary to draw the map in the selected time coordinate.

 Thus, if a segment has the same speed in two consecutive time coordinates, there will be two records that are identical except for the *timestamp* field.
 Seen from another perspective: the dataset must contain the data for the maps at every possible time coordinate, and will have a *timestamp* field that allows *GeoServer* to filter out the data that is not relevant for the time coordinate selected by the user.